Collector Group Configurations

 • PhoneHome

 In the Traditional method, the SL1 services on the Database Server initiate a new connection to the MariaDB port on the collector to read and write data.
 The connection request traverses the network, including the Internet if necessary, eventually reaching the collector.
-For this approach to work, the collector administrator must allow ingress communication from the Database Server on port 7707 (the MariaDB port on the collector).
+For this approach to work, the collector administrator must allow ingress communication from the Database Server on TCP port 7707, which is the MariaDB port on the collector.
 The communication is encrypted using SSL whenever possible.

 A diagram showing the traditional method of communication.